 - Drink fluids

 - Eat light, healthy snacks

 - Apply ice packs or heat to your lower back

 Now it's time for the real work to begin.
-During active labor, your cervix will dilate to 10 centimeters.
-Your contractions will get stronger, last longer and come closer together.
-Near the end of active labor, it might feel as though the contractions never completely disappear.
+During active labor, your cervix will dilate to 10 centimeters (cm).
+Your contractions will become stronger, longer, closer together and regular.
+Your legs might cramp, and you might feel nauseous.
+You might feel your water break — if it hasn't already.
 You might feel increasing pressure in your back as well.
 If you haven't headed to your labor and delivery facility yet, now's the time.

 Don't be surprised if your initial excitement wanes as your labor progresses and the pain intensifies.
 Don't feel that you're giving up if you ask for pain medication or anesthesia.
-Your health care team will help you make the best choice for you and your baby.
+Your health care team will partner with you to make the best choice for you and your baby.
 Remember, you're the only one who can judge your need for pain relief.